slafi/SystemInfoExplorer/Readme.md

 explorer.Run();
 ```

-To retrieve the system current state, the `QuickSystemStats` class can be used as follows:
+To retrieve the current system state from the selected performace counters, the `QuickSystemStats` class can be used as follows:

 ```c#
 // Instantiate the QuickSystemStats class